What do parts of speech mean in Russian? What parts of speech are there?

 Pretext

-Quiet go out became the stars
+Quiet go out the stars became

-AND Star Star said:
+AND Star The star said:

-"I dreamed that tonight
+“I dreamed that this night

-All in lights and bright sequins
+All V lights and bright glitter

 Christmas tree in that hall stood,

-BUT at the Christmas tree on the top
+A at the Christmas tree on top

 (B. Nikonova)